wisp-forest/docs/docs/accessories/developer/itemstack_components.md

 ### Stack Size

-To adjust the data-driven components ability to stack, you can use this component to either use the stacks max size or use a overridden size instead but such size needs to be less than the stack size or that will be used instead.
+This Data Component allows you to adjust the max stack size of an Item for a single Accessory Slot.
+This can be useful in cases where you want to only allow equipping a specific amount of items int it (E.G. heart containers, or consumables).
+Note that your size override must be **smaller** than the max stack size of the Item.

 ```JSON
 {